jobrunr/jobrunr/CLA.md

 ## Signing

-To sign this CLA you must first submit a pull request to a repository under the JobRunr organization.
+To sign this CLA you must first submit a pull request to the [clabot-config](https://github.com/jobrunr/clabot-config) repository under the JobRunr organization.

 ## Adoption